Number: 2015/22 - 2016/22 - 2017/28 - 2018/22 - 2019/20 - 2020/22

 - providing advice to environmental authorities seeking an external review of their structure, operation or performance by experts from other IMPEL member countries;

 - encouraging capacity building in environmental authorities in IMPEL member countries;

 - encouraging the exchange of experience and collaboration between these authorities on common issues and problems;

 - spreading good practice leading to improved quality of the work of inspectors and other officials working within environment authorities and contributing to continuous improvement of quality and consistency of application of environmental law across the EU (“the level playing-field”).

 Member states that host an IRI will benefit from an expert review of its systems and procedures with particular focus on conformity with the RMCEI.
 The participants in the review team will broaden and deepen their knowledge and understanding of environmental inspection procedures.
 Other Member States will benefit through the dissemination of the findings of the review through the IMPEL network.

 Yearly a number of IMPEL member countries volunteer for an IRI programme.
-In 2014 IRIs were performed in the Netherlands, Malta and Romania; and in 2015 in Kosovo* and Czech Republic.

 Lead country and contact